SovereignCloudStack/standards/Standards/scs-0216-v1-cluster-baseline-security.md

 ## Introduction

-A Kubernetes instance is provided as a cluster, which consists of a set of machines, so called nodes.
+A Kubernetes instance is provided as a cluster, which consists of a set of machines, so-called nodes.
 These clusters are configured depending on the needs of its users, which is possible due to the flexibility of Kubernetes.
 Due to the regular changes, there are always new security features to deploy and use in Kubernetes.
 Nevertheless, a provider (or even a customer) needs to take action in order to achieve a hardened, secure cluster due to the myriad of configurations possible.
 This is especially the case since Kubernetes ships with insecure features and configurations out of the box, which will need to be mitigated by an administrator with the proper knowledge.
-Hardened Kubernetes clusters are desirable regardless of the possible threat model, since higher security doesn't necessarily mean higher complexity in this case.
+Hardened, secure Kubernetes clusters are desirable regardless of the possible threat model, since higher security doesn't necessarily mean higher complexity in this case.

 ## Motivation

-Kubernetes clusters are highly configurable to fit a wide array of use-cases and setups.
+Kubernetes clusters are highly configurable, which also gives rise to different security problems, if the configuration isn't done properly.
-This makes them flexible and scalable to a certain extent, which is probably also why they found such a wide adoption.
-But its also obvious, that security problems can arise if a cluster isn't configured properly to mitigate them.
 These security risks can potentially be exposed in many different parts of a cluster, e.g. different APIs, authorization and authentication procedures or even Pod privilege mechanisms.
 In order to mitigate these problems, different hardening and prevention steps and mechanisms